stenslae/Side-Channel/pulsar_report.md

 ### Project Goals

-- **Pulsar signals** are periodic electromagnetic pulses from rotating neutron stars.
+- **Pulsar signals** are periodic electromagnetic (EM) pulses from rotating neutron stars.
 This behavior displays patterns in high noise environments, and can be an effective model in understanding simple EM side-channel techniques.
 - The primary [objectives](#takeaways) of this project are as follows:
 	1. What techniques can detect data leakage in signals?
 	2. How does scrambling level and the SNR affect pulsar data leakage?